-The Leeds NM team has always been actively involved in the UK Neuromuscular Consortium and Northstar network, contributing to national audits such as Northstar and Smartnet, developing guidelines and protocols and working to support service developments and access to novel interventions/treatments in Yorkshire and across the UK
+The Leeds NM team has always been actively involved in the UK Neuromuscular Consortium and NorthStar network, contributing to national audits such as NorthStar and Smartnet, developing guidelines and protocols, working to support service developments, and access to novel interventions/treatments in Yorkshire and across the UK

 As a consequence of the care provided, we have been recognised by MDUK as a “Centre of Excellence” in the management of Paediatric NM disorders in 2012 and again in the most recent review in 2015.